-All athletes must provide documentation signed by a physician to verify their eligible impairment and underlying health condition.
-Athletes should complete the Para Archery Classification Intake Form and submit the form to USA Archery at highperformance@usarchery.org at least 45 days prior to the event to request classification.
+All athletes must provide documentation signed by a physician within 12 months of classification to verify their eligible impairment and underlying health condition and complete the Para Archery Classification Intake Form.
+This form must be submitted to USA Archery at para@usarchery.org at least 30 days prior to the event to request classification.